Our partners

 ReFORM offre une approche pluridisciplinaire, multiculturelle et multicentrique de ces enjeux.
 Le Réseau s’appuie sur des collaborations internationales pour une recherche innovante et en phase avec un monde en constante évolution, afin de soutenir ses nombreux partenaires dans leur quête vers l’Olympisme.

-The objects and purposes of the 'China Table Tennis College Europe':
+The purposes of the 'China Table Tennis College Europe' are:

 The German-Austrian-Swiss Society for Orthopaedic Traumatologic Sports Medicine (GOTS) is the world’s second largest association of specialists in sports orthopaedics.
 The GOTS is the number one in the treatment of sports injuries and guarantees reliability, competence, experience and outstanding quality of care for patients suffering from sports injuries.
 The GOTS provides highest standards in consultation.